 Many employers provide health coverage for employees.
 This is the most common form of obtaining health insurance for young American adults.
 Most employees who receive employer-sponsored health coverage work for larger companies.

 Even if your employer doesn’t provide health insurance, your spouse’s employer may.
 If this is the case for you and your spouse, you could be added to your spouse’s employer’s plan, and in fact, it could save you money as opposed to both of you having individual plans.

-Another option for adults too young for Medicare who lose employer-sponsored health benefits is COBRA (Consolidated Omnibus Budget Reconciliation Act).
-COBRA helps you continue your group health insurance coverage, even after becoming unemployed.
+Another health insurance option for adults too young for Medicare who lose employer-sponsored health benefits is COBRA (Consolidated Omnibus Budget Reconciliation Act).
+COBRA helps you continue your group health insurance coverage, even after unemployment.